TotallyInformation/outlook-filer/README.md

+# outlook-fileMe
+A very useful bit of VBA macro for Outlook written by [Julian at TotallyInformation](https://github.com/TotallyInformation/).
+If you select several emails (say for example a conversation thread or from a search) and atleast one of those emails is in a different folder to the inbox or sent items, this macro files every selected item in the other folder.
+Tested working with Office365 - but required a few attempts with the macro on occasion.
+Also works across different mailboxes, not just the default box.
+## Installation
+Copy code for 2 subs from [fileMe.vba](https://github.com/nicoleahmed/outlook-filer/blob/master/fileMe.vba) and insert into either "ThisOutlookSession" or as a new module.

 # outlook-filer
 A Simple interface for filing emails when you have many folders.
 Created by [Julian at TotallyInformation](https://github.com/TotallyInformation/)
 This utility can save vast amounts of time if, like me, you have many (hundreds of) folders and receive large amounts of email that must be kept and filed.

 I ([nicoleahmed](https://github.com/nicoleahmed/)) have updated this to work with office 365 (without knowledge of how the original looked).
 I've also added a refresh button for working with new email selections in the outlook window.
 I've added the recent folders section though these folders can't be sent to at the moment.
+Julian has [commented](https://github.com/TotallyInformation/outlook-filer/issues/3#issuecomment-1637108600) that there'll be no further dev on the VBA macros and form.
+I think I'll start looking at JavaScript for addins too..

 **The biggest limitation at the moment is that only folders directly under the default inbox can be sent to and viewed**

 ![screenshot](https://github.com/nicoleahmed/outlook-filer/blob/master/outlookfilernicoleedit.PNG?raw=true)
 # Installation
- - Download the filingbox frm and frx files.
+ - Download the filingbox [frm](https://github.com/nicoleahmed/outlook-filer/blob/master/Filingbox.frm) and [frx](https://github.com/nicoleahmed/outlook-filer/blob/master/Filingbox.frx) files.
 Import the frm file into your outlook vba project (frx is automatically imported).
  - Add the following code to "this outlook session"
 ```VBA
 Sub Filing()